Delicious tempura bento lunch box recipe with shrimp and vegetable tempura packed with rice and fruits.

 Eating tempura at home is a treat in our house.
 Since deep frying requires my full attention and I cannot help my children with their activities during this time, we only get to eat tempura on special occasion.

-When I do make tempura for dinner, my children gets so excited and requests Tempura Bento for their lunch the next day.
+When I do make tempura for dinner, my children always request for Tempura Bento for their lunch box the next day.

 On previous day, we had: Shrimp Tempura,

 and Vegetable Tempura for dinner.